aurora-opensource/xviz/docs/api-reference/xviz-builder.md

 Parameters:

 - `streamId` (String) - the name of the pose stream.
 Default to `/vehicle_pose` if not specified.
-  Note that for a valid frame, stream `/vehicle_pose` must be defined.
+  Note that for a valid message, stream `/vehicle_pose` must be defined.
 Additional poses can be defined but are not required.

 ##### primitive(streamId)